 For each second you read a blog post, the author gets paid.
 Some authors might even offer exclusive, members-only content.

-If you're interested in writing your own posts or submitting links to web monetized sites, check out this page.
+If you're interested in writing your own posts or submitting links to web monetized sites, check out our Coil Blogs page for creators.

 The top of the Blogs page contains featured posts.
 Featured posts are hand-picked by Coil based on quality, engagement, and original nature of the content.
 We typically update the featured posts every Monday, Wednesday, and Friday.